 A conviction for shoplifting can have serious consequences on a person’s life.
 Working with a skilled New Jersey shoplifting attorney as soon as you are charged can increase your chances of getting the best possible outcome in your case.
 We can help you understand your rights if you’ve been accused of shoplifting.
-Contact Lustberg Law Offices, LLC today at (201) 880-5311 to schedule a free consultation with top-rated New Jersey criminal defense attorney Adam M. Lustberg.
+Contact Lustberg Law Offices, LLC today at (201) 880-5311 to schedule a consultation with top-rated New Jersey criminal defense attorney Adam M. Lustberg.

 Shoplifting is often associated with simply taking items from a store without paying, but in New Jersey, retail fraud can involve various behaviors such as:

-• removing or hiding original packaging among other items
+- removing or hiding original packaging among other items

-• trying to remove security tags
+- trying to remove security tags

-• changing the price tag to pay less than the market value
+- changing the price tag to pay less than the market value

-• placing merchandise in personal belongings while in the store.
+- placing merchandise in personal belongings while in the store.

-Criminal Consequences of a Shoplifting
+Criminal Consequences of Shoplifting in New Jersey

 Shoplifting charges in New Jersey are graded based on the full retail value of the items the defendant is accused of misappropriating.
 The full retail value as stated on the label in the shop will be used as a basis for the charges.

-• Disorderly Persons Offense: If the total value of the allegedly shoplifted items does not exceed $200, the charge is a disorderly persons offense.
+- Disorderly Persons Offense: If the total value of the allegedly shoplifted items does not exceed $200, the charge is a disorderly persons offense.
 A conviction carries up to six months in jail, probation, and court-ordered community service.

-• Fourth-Degree Indictable Offense: If the value of the items is between $200 and $500, the charge becomes a fourth-degree indictable offense, with a potential sentence of up to 18 months in prison.
+- Fourth-Degree Indictable Offense: If the value of the items is between $200 and $500, the charge becomes a fourth-degree indictable offense, with a potential sentence of up to 18 months in prison.
 However, first-time offenders may receive probation or alternative sentencing.

-• Third-Degree Indictable Offense: If the value of the items is between $500 and $75,000, the charge is classified as a third-degree indictable offense, carrying a potential prison sentence of three to five years upon conviction.
+- Third-Degree Indictable Offense: If the value of the items is between $500 and $75,000, the charge is classified as a third-degree indictable offense, carrying a potential prison sentence of three to five years upon conviction.
 Unlike second-degree offenses, there is no presumption of incarceration, meaning first-time offenders may avoid prison.

-• Second-Degree Indictable Offense: If the stolen items are worth more than $75,000, the charge is a second-degree indictable offense, punishable by five to ten years in prison.
+- Second-Degree Indictable Offense: If the stolen items are worth more than $75,000, the charge is a second-degree indictable offense, punishable by five to ten years in prison.
 Second-degree offenses generally carry a presumption of incarceration, making prison time likely if convicted.

 Where a defendant is accused of taking multiple items, prosecutors can add the total of all of the items and this can cause the grading of the charge to escalate.
 A conviction for shoplifting also comes with required community service with the duration determined by the court, as appropriate.

-Shoplifting cases with juvenile offenders are heard in the Family Division of the Superior Court where the juvenile resides.
 A judge will determine a penalty that is appropriate according to the best interests of the child but this does not mean that juvenile offenders get off lightly.
 Juvenile offenders may be subject to civil damages, fines, and detention in a juvenile facility.
 They also receive a mark on their juvenile record that can affect sentencing in future criminal charges.

 Additional convictions for shoplifting can warrant harsher penalties.
 For repeat offenders, being convicted of shoplifting a third time is punished by a mandatory jail sentence of 90 days, regardless of the value of the items stolen.

-Value of Stolen Items Classification of Offense Potential Sentence
+| Value of Stolen Items | Classification of Offense | Potential Sentence |

-Up to $200 Disorderly persons offense Up to 6 months in jail and/or probation
+| Up to $200 | Disorderly persons offense | Up to 6 months in jail and/or probation |

-$200 to $500 Fourth-degree indictable offense Up to 18 months in prison
+| $200 to $500 | Fourth-degree indictable offense | Up to 18 months in prison |

-$500 to $75,000 Third-degree indictable offense 3 to 5 years in prison
+| $500 to $75,000 | Third-degree indictable offense | 3 to 5 years in prison |

-More than $75,000 Second-degree indictable offense 5 to 10 years in prison
+| More than $75,000 | Second-degree indictable offense | 5 to 10 years in prison |

 Common Defenses Against Shoplifting Allegations

-• Lack of Intent or Honest Mistake: A key defense against shoplifting is proving the absence of intent.
+- Lack of Intent or Honest Mistake: A key defense against shoplifting is proving the absence of intent.
 Shoplifting under N.J.S.A.
 2C:20-11 requires proof of intent to deprive the merchant of their property.
 If the accused forgot to scan an item, placed merchandise in a bag by accident, or misunderstood store policies, there may not be sufficient intent for a conviction.
 Prosecutors must prove the act was purposeful, and without clear evidence, the charge may not hold.

-• Mistaken Identity or Insufficient Evidence: Many shoplifting cases rely on surveillance footage or witness testimony, which may be unreliable.
+- Mistaken Identity or Insufficient Evidence: Many shoplifting cases rely on surveillance footage or witness testimony, which may be unreliable.
 If video footage is unclear, store employees misidentify the suspect, or there is no conclusive proof that the accused took unpaid merchandise, the case may be weak.
 New Jersey law requires proof beyond a reasonable doubt, making evidence-based challenges an effective defense.
 Receipts, transaction records, or witness statements contradicting the store’s claims can also be used to challenge the charges.

-• Procedural Violations: Evidence obtained through an illegal search or wrongful detention may be inadmissible in court.
+- Procedural Violations: Evidence obtained through an illegal search or wrongful detention may be inadmissible in court.
 Under the New Jersey Constitution, individuals are protected from unlawful searches and seizures.
 If store security or law enforcement violated a suspect’s rights such as detaining them without probable cause or conducting an improper search, the case could be challenged.

-• Diversion Programs and Alternative Resolutions: For first-time offenders, New Jersey offers Pretrial Intervention (PTI) for indictable offenses and Conditional Dismissal for disorderly persons offenses.
+- Diversion Programs and Alternative Resolutions: For first-time offenders, New Jersey offers Pretrial Intervention (PTI) for indictable offenses and Conditional Dismissal for disorderly persons offenses.
 These programs allow individuals to avoid a conviction by completing probation-like conditions.
 Successful completion leads to a dismissal, keeping the person’s record clean.

 Each defense strategy requires a tailored approach based on the specifics of the case and the evidence available.
 Consulting with a New Jersey shoplifting attorney can help determine the defense strategy based on the specific circumstances of the case.